 Method 1: Re-add Microsoft Account

-You can try disconnecting the Microsoft Account from your device manually and then, add it again to stop Outlook keeps asking for password issue.
+You can try disconnecting the Microsoft Account from your device manually and then, add it again to stop Outlook keeps asking for password issue or choose from the Top 24 Best Outlook Alternatives or choose from the Top 24 Best Outlook Alternatives.

 1. Press Windows + X keys simultaneously and click on Settings.